Electa-Git/Z-tool/README.md

    * [Numpy](https://numpy.org/), [Scipy](https://scipy.org/), and [Matplotlib](https://matplotlib.org/) (included in common python installations such as Anaconda)
    * [PSCAD automation library]([url](https://www.pscad.com/webhelp-v5-al/index.html))
 2. PSCAD v5 or higher is recommended.
 3. Install the Z-tool via cmd `py -m pip install ztoolacdc` or using the repository files.
+Similarly, cmd `py -m pip install ztoolacdc --upgrade` updates the package.

 ## Usage
 A generic usage of the package can be summarized in the following steps: